 We all understand we need to eat healthy to ward off diseases, lose weight, and generally feel better about ourselves.
 But how?
 If it’s not something we grew up doing how do we start?
 Well, here’s how . . .

 The first place to start is to take a look at your eating habits.
 Are most of your meals cheese laden starchy casseroles?
 Maybe you snack on chips and cookies when you get the munchies.
 Are vegetables a four letter word in your house?
-Is your pantry fridge and freezer full of prepackaged stuff with who knows what in it?
+Are your pantry, fridge, and freezer full of prepackaged stuff with who knows what in it?

-All it takes is a creating a few good habits to start your family on their way to eating more healthy.
-Food allergies, dietary restrictions, and other eating habits (vegan, gluten free) aside, it’s not that difficult to get started.
+All it takes is creating a few good habits to start your family on their way to eating more healthy.
+Food allergies, dietary restrictions, and other eating habits (vegan, gluten-free) aside, it’s not that difficult to get started.
 One of the ways our family has eaten healthier is by removing unnecessary dyes, preservatives, and chemicals from our diet by making our own homemade convenience mixes.

-Snacking– every families downfall.
 Offer the kids, fruit, yogurt, cheese, or nuts for a snack.
 If they are still clamoring for that bag of chips or cookies, strike a deal.
-Have the healthy snack, then half of the usually serving of the other.
+Have the healthy snack, then half of the usual serving of the other.
 You could always replace the bagged snack with a healthier version of the same but they are still reaching for the bag instead of the fresh first.
 Teach them to reach for fresh first.

-If you want them to learn to eat healthy I would skip the “hiding” of the healthy items.
+If you want them to learn to eat healthily I would skip the “hiding” of the healthy items.
 Find a way for them to learn to like them.